-Contrary to the belief that investing requires capital, and indeed it a lot easier when capital is available.
+Contrary to the belief that investing requires capital, indeed, it is a lot easier when capital is available.
 However, Turner breaks down the art of creative real estate investing.
 In his book, you will discover that there are strategies to get you from nothing to something, and potentially you can scale an empire.

 17 – The Book on Managing Rental Properties | By Brandon Turner and Heather Turner

-The Book on Managing Rental Properties: A Proven System for Finding, Screening, and Managing Tenants with Fewer Headaches and Maximum Profit written by Brandon Turner.
-In this book, Turner brings aboard his wife Heather Turner.
+The Book Managing Rental Properties: A Proven System for Finding, Screening, and Managing Tenants with Fewer Headaches and Maximum Profit was written by Brandon Turner.
+In this book, Turner brings aboard his wife, Heather Turner.
 This book is a how-to book on

 answering the difficult tasks of land-lording, managing rental properties, advertising vacancies, pre-screening your tenants, fair housing, the application process for tenants, signing rental contracts, managing tenants, dealing with problems, dealing with contractors, how to deal with bad tenants and getting rid of them, how to manage with tenants when they do move out, and organizing your bookkeeping and business.

 18 – Building Wealth One House at a Time | By John Schaub